Clek Fllo Review

-Clek is a North American company that is headquartered in Canada.
+Clek is a North American company headquartered in Canada.
 The company strives to think outside the box to create and produce innovative designs that are safer and stylish.
 Currently, they only offer safety seats and accessories including infant, convertible, and booster seats for older kids.
 The majority of their seats include a steel frame design that mimics the design of your vehicle seat.

 The Fllo earned a just above average score for crash test results with a 7 of 10.
 While not significantly better than the competition, it is better than the average score for the group.
 Each seat for sale in the US must meet or exceed Federal guidelines outlined in FMVSS 213.
 Therefore, all of the car seats in this review are considered safe, and the Fllo is somewhat better than some of the competition as indicated by its recorded results.

-BabyGearLab tests each seat using the same methods and facility that the National Highway Traffic Safety Administration (NHTSA) uses so we can compare results side-by-side.
+BabyGearLab tests each seat using the same methods and facility that the National Highway Traffic Safety Administration (NHTSA) uses.
+This process allows us to compare results side-by-side.
 The comparison graphs below include the test data for the head sensor (HIC) and the chest sensor (g clip) from the Fllo compared to the best results from the group.

 The Fllo comes standard with an anti-rebound bar (ARB) which is considered an additional safety feature.
 This feature works in the rear-facing configuration and helps stabilize the car seat against the vehicle seat back to help reduce the rotation or recoil of the car seat in the event of a collision.

 Ease of Install - LATCH

 The fllo is not the hardest to install using LATCH, but it isn't the easiest either.
 This method should theoretically be easier to use than using the vehicle seatbelt.

 The Fllo has the button style LATCH connectors that are easier to remove and connect than the clip style connectors.
 Both are considered safe, but those with the release button are easier to use.
 Attaching the bar to the seat is time-consuming and takes more work than we think it should.